 - Reboot your PC and router as well.

-- Try and check if Riot Games has put up a new patch for the game.
+- Check if Riot Games has put up a new patch for the game.

 - Update your game.